markomanninen/tocmanuscript/README.md

 ```
 guidelines = {'Role': 'Author', 'Style': 'Formal', 'Format': 'Essay', 'Context': 'Academic Research'}
-constraints = {'Content': 'Start with the main heading/title; Conclude with a summary at the end; Exclude slang or colloquial language; Refrain from covering topics from future chapters and sections; Avoid fragmented structures with excessive subtitles'}
+constraints = {'Content': 'Omit the inclusion of a main heading or title at the outset and a concluding summary at the end; Avoid discussing topics reserved for future sections and steer clear of creating a fragmented structure with excessive subtitles.'}
 ```

 Apply these as the global system prompt for LLM: